Fishing in Nicaragua

 Sandwiched between Honduras to the north and Costa Rica to the south, Nicaragua is the largest country in Central America in terms of area.
 It may also be the best-kept secret in the sportfishing world.

-Slightly smaller than the state of New York at 130,000 square km (50, 000 sq mi) with a population of roughly over 6.2 million people, Nicaragua is starting to garner attention.
-(Guatemala is the most populous country in Central America at about 15 million people).
+Slightly smaller than the state of New York at 130,000 square km (50, 000 sq mi) with a population of roughly 6.2 million people, Nicaragua is starting to garner attention.
+(Guatemala is the most populous country in Central America with about 15 million people).

 But today Nicaragua is a different country.
 Despite being the poorest nation in Central America, Nicaragua was rated the safest country in Central America in 2014.
 Combined with its abundant, lush natural beauty and its friendly people it is becoming a popular tourist destination, in particular with those interested in eco-tourism.

-But for those looking for new fishing destinations, Nicaragua holds plenty of promising.
+But for those looking for new fishing destinations, Nicaragua holds plenty of promising opportunities too.
 First off, with the cost of living being low, everything is extremely cheap to the outsider.
 Lodging, food and just about everything else is about a fraction of what it would cost you back home.
 In, fact, it is not unheard of to be able to enjoy a complete meal here for less than 2 dollars.

-Nicaragua’s Untapped Angling Opportunities
+Nicaragua’s Untapped Sportfishing Opportunities

 So when you’re done fishing you’ll have many other activities from which to choose.
 You might want to try one of their tropical forest tours or maybe go scuba diving for lobsters, or maybe just take it easy in a hammock overlooking tranquil beaches.

-With so much to offer, its ultra low cost of living, and of course its world class fishing, Nicaragua may not be a secret to the rest of the world for long.
+With so much to offer, its ultra-low-cost of living and, of course, its world-class fishing, Nicaragua may not be a secret to the rest of the world for long.
 If you need a little help finding your Nicaraguan fishing destination or maybe a complete package with lodging, fill out our Fishing Adventure form on the home page and we’ll get back to you.